Sheffield Police Fire Brigade

 In the 1911 Census Frederick was shown as having transferred to West Bar Fire Station and had risen to the rank of 2nd Officer.
 His wife Mary and his son Arthur were also shown as living at West Bar, and on the retirement of Superintendent William Frost in 1915, he was promoted to Chief Fire Officer.

 Owing to the demands of the Great War the working strength of the Brigade had been gradually reduced because of the call on manpower for the fighting services, until at one time it was as low as three officers and twenty men.
 By 1916 the strength of the Brigade had become so depleted that a number of volunteer Firemen stood by at the two Fire Stations during the evening for the purpose of assisting the Brigade in both fire fighting and ambulance duties.
+The volunteer firemen were provided with an armband and training.

 As a further consequence of this depletion and owing further to the possibility of fires being caused in Sheffield by bombs dropped by enemy aircraft all agreements for the attendance of the Brigade out of the City were cancelled and a notice to this effect was sent out on the 23rd February, 1916.
 It was agreed, however, that the hospitals at Wharncliffe, Longshaw Lodge and Dore would still be protected as long as they continued to be used as military hospitals.